|

 The questionnaire should not be considered a

 substitute for professional pre-marital counseling.
-If the discussions of any of the questions
+However, if the discussions give you any reason

 The purpose of the questionaire is not to see